 Fourth, a good alkaline dishwashing product should never cause any problem with stainless steel.
 Using "green" products does not do anything for you.

 Fifth, the term "citric cleaner" can mean a lot of things.
-Lemon scented cleaners should never be a problem, and citric acid will never be a problem.
+Lemon scented cleaners should never be a problem, and citric acid [linked by editor to product info at Amazon] will never be a problem.
 However, many "citric" cleaners have other chemicals that can contain chlorides or other harmful chemicals for stainless. d-limonene is used in many of these products, but I do not have data on the possible affect of this on flatware.
 It is generally a safe chemical coming from orange peelings (hence called a citric cleaner).

 Good quality flatware manufactured with good steel and passivated after manufacture should not rust in a "normal" dishwasher cycle, as has been pointed out in the many cases cited above.
 We would be happy to discuss this with anyone who needs further information.